-• Press C > All and press a number on the list to start the call.

-• OR: press C and filter the call list entries (for example, missed calls or dialled numbers).
+- Press C > Everyone and in the list press a number to start the call. - OR: press C and filter the call list entries (for example, missed calls or dialled numbers).
 In filtered list, press a number to start the call.